The space under your decking can be attractive to rats because it provides a safe shelter.

 Rats have long front teeth that never stop growing, so they gnaw on hard materials to keep their teeth trim and sharp.

-So, if you have rats living under your decking, you might notice gnaw marks on the wooden planks that make up your decking structure.
+So, if rats live under your decking, you might notice gnaw marks on the wooden planks that make up its structure.

 Rub Marks

 Rats usually leave greasy marks on objects when they rub against them with their bodies.
-Consequently, if you have rats sheltering under your decking, you’re likely to see dark marks on the decking material.
+Consequently, if rats are sheltering under your decking, you will likely see dark marks on the decking material.

 Nests

-Rats are prolific nest builders that can fashion a comfortable shelter for themselves using the most basic materials, including cardboard boxes, fabric, and shredded material.
+Rats are prolific nest builders and can fashion comfortable shelters using the most basic materials, including cardboard boxes, fabric, and shredded material.

-Rat poison is one of the most effective ways of getting rid of rats that live under your decking.
+Rat poison is one of the most effective ways of getting rid of rats under your decking.

-So, if you’re dealing with a serious infestation around your property, you may need to leave some rat poison under your decking until there are no more rats.
+So, if you’re dealing with a severe infestation around your property, you may need to leave some rat poison under your decking until the rats die.

 With that said, using poison to get rid of rats requires caution.
 Pets and children can suffer accidental poisoning if they inadvertently ingest the chemicals.